 3.4.3 Predicted trends according to warming scenarios

 Across all scenarios, emergence and budburst are expected to occur earlier when temperatures increase.
 The differences in emergence, budburst and mismatch across latitude is highly significant (p < 10-16 for almost all sites and for all scenarios).
 Warmer scenarios lead to an increase of variance, more than a real shift in date compared to less warm scenarios.
 Insects and trees react differently to temperature increase.
-Balsam fir shows a difference between northern and southern sites of 10 days on average.
+Balsam fir shows an historical (1996-2016) difference between northern and southern sites of 10 days on average.
 This difference stays approximately the same in case of warmer temperatures (i.e., budburst date is shifted similarly across latitude, see Fig. 6B).
-By contrast, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 nowadays, see Fig. 6A).
+By contrast, emergence of SBW is expected to shift differently across latitude (about 15 days difference compared to 10 historically, see Fig. 6A).

 Therefore, the mismatch is affected.
 Southern sites are expected to show emergence occurring before budburst most of the time.
 In case of a moderate warming scenario (RCP2.6), the waiting time is expected to be short, which would allow the larvae to have access to a rich source of nutrients.
 Thus, a moderate warming could be beneficial for the insect at low latitudes.
 In case of greater warming (RCP4.5, RCP8.5), variance may lead to emergence occurring too early some years, leading to larvae dying from starvation.
 Thus, a greater temperature increase may lead to stronger population variances among years.